The Reality of women's work and its role in family fragmentation

 Abstract

+The increasing participation of women in the workforce represents one of the most significant social transformations in contemporary societies.
+While women’s employment contributes to economic development and enhances household income, it has also generated complex changes in family structures and relationships.
+These changes have brought about some concerns about their possible contribution to breaking up of families, such as family cohesiveness, role conflicts, and diminished parental involvement.
+Hence, the scrutiny of the fact of women employment and its consequences on the stability of the family has become a provocative question of sociological and developmental studies.
 The study aimed to examine the reality of women's work and its role in family fragmentation in the Pakistan.
 The study adopted a descriptive approach and the sample consisted of 90 male and female students from Sargodha city.
-The study used a questionnaire composed of 9 items.
 The results revealed that the arithmetic means for the sample's responses to the statements regarding the impact of women's work on their family responsibilities were overall (3.51), indicating a moderate degree.
 The results further showed that the overall mean for the statements related to the impact of women's work in the Pakistan on their family responsibilities was 3.56, suggesting a moderate level of impact.
 Additionally, the results of the multiple linear regression analysis applied to test the study hypothesis indicated a strong relationship between women's employment and family fragmentation.